simpsonlab/preqclr/docs/source/installation.rst

 * matplotlib
 * BioPython

-Additionally, you will need python2.7.11 and the `OpenBLAS library <https://www.openblas.net>`_.
+Additionally, you will need python2.7.